 A Multiple Choice question can be programmed to have a Single Correct response, Multiple Correct, Single Selection, or Multiple Correct, Multiple Selection.

 Single Correct (the default) designates that there is one single correct response.
-Single Correct has the option to Enable Negative Marking or Enable Partial Credit if desired.
+Single Correct has the option to Enable Negative Marking (i.e., Points deducted for incorrect answer) if desired.
 Negative marking deducts points from the score if an incorrect response is selected.
-Partial credit allows to specify a percentage of the question points to be awarded for selecting an incorrect but still partially acceptable answer.

-Select the radio button to designate the desired Answer correct selection setting.
+Select the radio button to designate the desired Answer setting.

 Enter answer choices (for multiple choice).